colomoto/colomoto-docker/_index_slides/slide3.md

 ## Extending the CoLoMoTo Docker

-You can easily extend the CoLoMoTo Docker image to integrate your own tool and distribute it as its own Docker image:
+You can easily extend the CoLoMoTo Docker image to integrate your own tool and distribute it as its own Docker image, using a `Dockerfile` skeleton like this:
 ```
 FROM colomoto/colomoto-docker:next